-A recent report shows that Tennessee has the 7th highest rate of disability recipients in the country at 6.5% as of 2011.
+A recent report shows that Tennessee disability rates are the 7th highest in the US, with a rate of disability recipients in the state at 6.5% as of 2011.

-Some critics argue these high numbers are because unemployed people are turning to the SSDI program for benefits to cover their living expenses when unemployment runs out.
+Some critics argue these high numbers hide high numbers of unemployed people turning to the SSDI program for benefits to cover their living expenses when unemployment runs out.

-That certainly may be true in some cases, but as a Memphis SSDI lawyer I know that a lot of people are denied SSDI, even when they have real injuries or pain.
+That may be true in some cases, but as a Memphis SSDI lawyer, I know a lot of people are denied SSDI even when they have real injuries or pain.
 TN may have a high rate of disability recipients, but that doesn’t mean it’s easy to get approved.

 What to Do If You’ve Applied for Disability and Were Denied

 It’s very common to be denied disability.
 In fact, the government denies 65% of applications.

 When that happens, you have 60 days to appeal.

 That’s not a long time, so don’t wait to get started if you’ve been denied.
 Contact us today to speak with an experienced and dedicated Memphis SSDI lawyer for free.
 Call us at 901-327-2100 or send us the form below.